kanyczka/text_from_url/README.md

 # url_text_storage

-Python module for retrieving text from internet sites
+Python scraping module for extracting text from internet sites.

+Python version: 3.7

 ### Prerequisites

-Python version: 3.7

-To have the module running you need to install BeautifulSoup, Requests and lxml parser
+To have the module running BeautifulSoup, Requests and lxml parser must be installed.

 ```
 $ apt-get install python3-bs4 (for Python 3)